jmwerner/recipes/README.md

 # Werner Family Recipes

-This is a repo and (soon coming) website for storing and hosting my favorite recipes.
+This is a repo for dynamically creating a website for storing and hosting Werner family recipes.
+This code is not unit tested, so use at your own risk!

 Shoutout to my wife for the data entry.